Sunset of the Licensing Program (NEW!)

 Any person and or entity that performs a community association management service (listed below) to any form of common interest community for any form of compensation must be licensed.

 If you are not provided compensation to provide management services for your association, then you do not need to hold a license.
 Additionally, "community association management" does not mean the performance of any clerical, ministerial, accounting, or maintenance function.
 Employees who work for a management company working under a licensed manager, individual contractors, or employees of a common interest community that perform clerical, ministerial accounting or maintenance function do not need to be licensed.

 Community association management practices are defined as:

 In order to be licensed you must complete the following:

 The cost is $205 for individuals and $175 for entities.
 Fees for entities are one-time only.
 Licensing will run on an annual basis, from July 1-June 30.

 The cost of the examination is $90, which includes both parts, and retakes cost $85.

 You may obtain an apprentice license.
 Those interested in becoming a licensed community association manager may first become licensed as an "apprentice" in order to gain experience in the field.
 Law defines "apprentice" as a person who:

-By June 30, 2016, licensees will need to complete eight (8) hours of continuing education or pass the Colorado law portion of the CAM examination.
+Licensees need to complete eight (8) hours of continuing education or pass the Colorado law portion of the CAM examination.
 Credit for continuing education courses must be acquired through successful completion in one or more of the following subjects: